-Meet the Trainer
+Meet the Trainer - Lisa

 Lisa started her riding career as a wee little 6 year old on a ploddy old trail horse in rural Illinois.
 Competing in western pleasure and hunter/jumper through her younger years on her first horse, Bopper, the appaloosa.
 Her teenage years took her to the next level, into the exciting world of eventing.
 She met her heart horse, Harry, a 4 y/o Thoroughbred x Shire that was, at the time, steel gray and dappled.
 He stood a whopping 17.3 hands, which worked well for a 5’10” teenager with long legs.
 They competed through Training level eventing and 2nd level dressage.

-The move wasn’t easy.
-And it wasn’t always blue ribbons and sunshine.
+Moving is never easy and it wasn’t always blue ribbons and sunshine.
 After working as a stable manager in Blanch, NC, she started her own boarding and training business.
-Unfortunately, the downfall of the economy in 2008 had an impact on horse owners everywhere and training was not in high demand.
+2008 had an impact on horse owners everywhere and training was no longer in high demand.
 While on hiatus, and pursuing other career goals, Lisa took on learning the fundamentals of natural horsemanship from several of the world renowned horse trainers such as Buck Brannaman, Clinton Anderson, and Chris Cox.